miscellaneous-mice/Arch-install/Bootloader.md

 ### Making mounts, pointing it.

-- For installation of arch we need to mount the following filesystem
+- For installation of arch key components, we need to mount the following filesystem
 ```
 $ mount /dev/sda3 /mnt
 $ mkdir /mnt/boot